 Everyone knows that vitamin C is great for boosting our immune function, but usually people think of oranges when trying to up their consumption.
 Actually, a cup of chopped red bell pepper contains nearly three times the vitamin C levels of oranges with a fraction of the sugar, providing ample levels of vitamin A as well — another key player in healthy immune function.
 There's lots of great recipes for roasted red pepper hummus just a Google search away, but for those who are time crunched, I like to buy a jar of already roasted red peppers and combine with pre-made hummus.
 Drain the peppers, and combine in a food processor with a 16 oz container of prepared hummus, blending until smooth.
 Serve with vegetable sticks.

 Yogurt and Berries

 Yogurt makes a great snack due to its high protein content, supply of B vitamins, trace minerals and ample populations of beneficial microorganisms, all of which have been shown to boost immune function and prevent certain illnesses (though make sure you choose a yogurt that is unsweetened and contains live cultures to ensure you're getting the most benefits).
-By topping your yogurt with rich pigmented berries like blueberries, raspberries or cherries, you add in antioxidant power as well, which helps protect your body against the negative effects of inflammation.
+By topping your yogurt with rich pigmented berries like blueberries, raspberries or cherries, you add in oxidation protection power as well, which helps protect your body against the negative effects of an agitated inflammatory response.